Exact Bayesian Inference for Loopy Probabilistic Programs using Generating Functions: Introduction

 \paragraph{Conditioning outside loops.} Prog.~\ref{prog:odd_geo} describes an iterative algorithm that repeatedly flips a fair coin -- while counting the number of trials ($\progvar{t}$) -- until seeing tails ($\progvar{h} = 0$), and observes that this number is odd.
-In fact, the \codify{while}-loop produces a geometric distribution in $\progvar{t}$ (cf.\ Fig.~\ref{fig:odd-geo-before}), after which the \codify{observe} statement \enquote{blocks} all program runs where $\progvar{t}$ is not an odd number and normalizes the probabilities of the remaining runs (cf.\ Fig.~\ref{fig:odd-geo-after}).
+In fact, the \codify{while}-loop produces a geometric distribution in $\progvar{t}$ (cf.\ Fig.~\ref{fig:odd-geo-before}), after which the \codify{observe} statement \enquote{blocks} all program runs where $\progvar{t}$ is even and normalizes the probabilities of the remaining runs (cf.\ Fig.~\ref{fig:odd-geo-after}).
 Note that Prog.~\ref{prog:odd_geo} features an unbounded looping behavior (inducing an infinite-support distribution) whose exact output distribution thus cannot be inferred by state-of-the-art inference engines, e.g., neither by ($\lambda$)\textsc{PSI} \cite{DBLP:conf/cav/GehrMV16,DBLP:conf/pldi/GehrSV20}, nor by the PGF-based approach in \cite{zaiser2023exact}.
-However, given a suitable invariant, our tool is able to derive the posterior distribution of Prog.~\ref{prog:odd_geo} in an automated fashion leveraging existing computer algebra packages like \sympy \cite{SymPy} and \ginac \cite{DBLP:journals/jsc/BauerFK02,ginac}: The resulting output distribution for any input with $\progvar{t}=0$, represented as closed-form PGF, is
+However, given a suitable loop invariant, our tool is able to derive the posterior distribution of Prog.~\ref{prog:odd_geo} in an automated fashion: for any input with $\progvar{t}=0$, the posterior is represented as the closed-form PGF